The Best Teacher Appreciation Week Gifts (Chosen by Teachers!)

 1. Top Teacher-Approved Gifts

-When surveyed, teachers consistently say that the best gifts are those that help them in the classroom, support their well-being, or come from the heart.
-Here are some of their favorites:✅ Gift Cards (TPT, Coffee Shops, Bookstores, or Target) – The ultimate no-fail gift.
+- Gift Cards (TPT, Coffee Shops, Bookstores, or Target): The ultimate no-fail gift.
 Teachers can use these however they need, whether for school supplies, self-care, or a much-needed caffeine boost.

 2. What Teachers Secretly Wish They Didn’t Get

-🎁 Step 3: Write in the amount and gift code, then present it to your favorite teacher with a heartfelt thank-you note!
+- Write in the amount and gift code, then present it to your favorite teacher with a heartfelt thank-you note!
+It’s quick, easy, and guaranteed to be useful because teachers can choose exactly what they need most!

 Final Thoughts